rocktrees/hyunguk_yoo_portfolio/README.md

 I co-founded a startup that aims to improve customer retention by providing AI textual analysis.

 ### [Story Writer](https://github.com/rocktrees/StoryWriter.git)
 Your very own writing companion!
-With a few key point of a dream you pictured, you can now create a full cohesive story thats extremely exciting to read!
+With a few key point of a story you dreamed, you can now create a full cohesive story thats extremely exciting to read!
 Try it out!

 ### [BART(Language Model) Fine-tuning](https://github.com/rocktrees/CS6301.git)
 Fine-tuned BART to do question generation on a korean dataset.